kagnlp/kagnlp.github.io/index.md

       <p> <strong> Bridging Natural and Programming Languages: </strong> We have developed pioneering works on code generation and competitive problem solving, such as RedCoder, xCodeEval, MapCoder, and CodeSim.
 Currently, we are focusing more on code reasoning and software engineering (SWE) tasks. </p>

-       <p> <strong> Learning from Open Knowledge and Auxiliary Supervision: </strong> We published several impactful papers on retrieval augmented generation (RAG), including ERA, DelucionQA, Filco, Open-RAG, TechniqueRAG, and Chain-of-Evidences that can adaptively determine when to use external retrieval, how to filter noises from retrieval, and leverage them effectively in generation. </p>
+       <p> <strong> Learning from Open Knowledge and Auxiliary Supervision: </strong> We published several impactful papers on retrieval augmented generation (RAG), including ERA, DelucionQA, Filco, Open-RAG, TechniqueRAG, and Chain-of-Evidences that can adaptively determine when to use external retrieval, how to filter noises from retrieval, and leverage them effectively. </p>

        <p> <strong> Connecting Language with Visual and Spatial Reasoning: </strong> We built systems that augments language with multi-modal learning signals.
 For visual reasoning, we co-developed ChartQAPro, ChartInstruct, DataNarrative, DashboardQA, and VideoLights.
 For geosptial reasoning we developed MapEval, MapAgent, SpatiaLab, and TimeSpot.  </p>